Carpetprofessor.com - How to choose new carpet and flooring like a pro!

 Carpet made from PET Polyester and Polyester fibers cost less than Nylon, but if you want your carpet to last a long time and you have medium to heavy foot traffic, then I suggest you choose a carpet made of nylon.

-I would also discourage you from buying PTT, Triexta, Sorona, aka Mohawk Smartstrand if you have a Moderate to heavy traffic application.
-P.E.T. is an abbreviation that has nothing to do with your pets, it stands for Polyethylene Terephthalate, a plastic commonly used to manufacture plastic water or pop bottles.
+I would also discourage you from buying PTT, Triexta, Sorona, aka Mohawk Smartstrand if you have a moderate to heavy traffic application and are hoping for a long lasting carpet.

 Nylon is the most durable and most resilient fiber used to make carpet, second to none.
-It is more costly to manufacture and it is not as soft as a P.E.T or Polyester or the Smartstrand (aka PTT or Triexta) fiber.
+It is more way costly to manufacture and it is not as soft as a P.E.T or Polyester or the Smartstrand (aka PTT or Triexta) fiber.
 However Nylon will typically last years longer if properly cared for and will resist matting and crushing of the pile better than any other fiber.

 New Carpet Warranties